Mike Sullivan (Wyoming politician): Tenure

 Sullivan was selected to replace Dave Freudenthal as the chairman of the Economic Development and Stabilization Board on January 21, 1987.
-He led an eighteen member delegation to Australia and Taiwan for sixteen days in 1987 with the goal of increasing agricultural, business, investment, and tourism between them and later established a trade office in the Taipei World Trade Center in 1989.
+He led an eighteen-member delegation to Australia and Taiwan for sixteen days in 1987 with the goal of increasing agricultural, business, and tourism investments with Wyoming, and he established a trade office in the Taipei World Trade Center in 1989.
 He was elected to the National Governors Association Executive Committee in 1988.
-He was the vice-chair of the Western Governors Association and later succeed South Dakota Governor George S. Mickelson as chair in 1991.
-He was offered the presidency of Council of State Governments for 1992, but declined stating that "I have enough outside activities".
+He was the vice-chair of the Western Governors Association and succeeded South Dakota Governor George S. Mickelson as chair in 1991.
+He was offered the presidency of the Council of State Governments for 1992, but declined, stating, "I have enough outside activities".

-Sullivan remained neutral during the 1988 Democratic presidential primaries until he endorsed Michael Dukakis on May 6, 1988, and served as a superdelegate to the Democratic National Convention.
-He endorsed Sharratt during his campaign in the 1988 election for a seat in the U.S. House of Representatives from Wyoming's at-large congressional district and John Vinich in the 1989 special election.
+Sullivan remained neutral during the 1988 Democratic presidential primaries until he endorsed Michael Dukakis on May 6, 1988.
+He endorsed Clinton during the 1992 Democratic presidential primaries, the first governor to do so, and co-chaired Clinton's campaign in Wyoming with Secretary of State Kathy Karpan.
+He served as a superdelegate to the 1988 and 1992 Democratic National Conventions and chair of the Wyoming delegation to both conventions.
+Sullivan endorsed Sharratt in the 1988 election for a seat in the U.S. House of Representatives from Wyoming's at-large congressional district and John Vinich in the 1989 special election.
 Sullivan supported Dick Cheney's appointment as United States Secretary of Defense.
-A Wyoming chapter of the Democratic Leadership Council was organized in 1991, with Sullivan and Secretary of State Kathy Karpan as co-chairs.
-He endorsed Clinton during the 1992 Democratic presidential primaries becoming the first governor to do so, co-chaired Clinton's campaign in Wyoming with Karpan, and attended the Democratic National Convention as a superdelegate.
-He was the chair of the Wyoming delegation to the 1988 and 1992 national conventions.
+A Wyoming chapter of the Democratic Leadership Council was organized in 1991, with Sullivan and Karpan as co-chairs.

+When mobile phone service was provided to Wyoming, Sullivan performed some of the first mobile phone calls in the state when he called Mayor of Casper Judi Laird and received a call from Gerald Ford.

 United States Senate campaign

-On April 11, 1994, Sullivan announced that he would seek the Democratic nomination for the Senate election to succeed Republican Senator Malcolm Wallop, and filed to run in the election on June 1.
-During the election Republican nominee Craig L. Thomas campaign claimed in a fundraising letter that President Clinton had pledged $1 million to aid Sullivan's campaign.
-Sullivan denied that Clinton had pledged any money and White House spokesman Joshua Silverman stated that no pledge was made.
+On April 11, 1994, Sullivan announced that he would seek the Democratic nomination for the Senate election to succeed Republican Senator Malcolm Wallop.
+He filed to run on June 1.
+During the election, the campaign of Republican nominee Craig L. Thomas said in a fundraising letter that President Clinton had pledged $1 million to aid Sullivan's campaign.
+Sullivan and White House spokesman Joshua Silverman stated that no pledge was made.

 On July 20, Sullivan returned a $1,350 contribution from U.S. Representative Lawrence J. Smith, made at a June 17 fundraiser in Florida held by the Democratic Senatorial Campaign Committee, after Thomas's campaign sent copies of the donation and news reports of Smith's misuse of campaign funds to Sullivan.
-The Wyoming Republican Party used the letter Sullivan and Karpan wrote telling voters to support Clinton to criticize them for attempting to distance themselves from Clinton.
 Sullivan faced no opposition in the Democratic primary and was defeated by Thomas in the general election.